Thursday, August 8, 2013

 What attracted me to this book?

 Well, as I've shared with you before, I'm a fan of Will Ferguson.
-And this book won the Giller in 2012.
+And 419 won the Scotiabank Giller in 2012.
 Put them both together and you'll know why I read this book.

 What did I find?